 - Back reporting of derivative contracts outstanding on 16 August 2012 (and still outstanding on reporting start date) – within 90 days of the reporting start date for that asset class

-- Back reporting of derivatives entered into before, on or after 16 August 2012 that are no longer outstanding on reporting start date – theoretically reportable within three years of the reporting start date for that particular asset class
+- Back reporting of derivatives entered into before, on or after 16 August 2012 that are no longer outstanding on reporting start date –reportable within three years of the reporting start date for that particular asset class

 Who will be affected?

 - Includes financial and non-financial counterparties

 - Under EMIR, a counterparty outside the EU does not have to report to a Trade Repository

 - Equity, interest rate, currency, commodity and credit